-About his company: UW Health is a large academic medical center and health system located in Madison, Wis.
+UW Health is an academic medical center and health system located in Madison, Wisconsin.

 How his degree improved his career: “The Health and Wellness Management degree, courses, and capstone all helped my career move forward.
 One of the courses required me to interview a professional working in the wellness industry.
 I contacted UW Health to see if I could meet with their wellness manager.
 After the interview, I was offered an internship with the Wellness Options at Work department, which became my capstone course.
 It was extremely beneficial to my understanding of pitching the creation of a wellness department or a workplace wellness program.
 My degree has put me in a position to do what I love and help people live happier and healthier lives, while being well-compensated for it.”